pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_datasources/2_s3_compatible_storage.md

 [:image-popup:4_connecting_your_storage/datasource_config/s3_credentials.png]

-then once you have all of the informations and assuming that you have already created your bucket, these are the mandatory fields to get your datasource to work:
+then once you have all of the information and assuming that you have already created your bucket, these are the mandatory fields to get your datasource to work:

 - **S3 Api key**: the `access key id` that you retrieve as explained above
 - **S3 Api secret**: the `secret access key` that you retrieve as explained above
-- **Buckets**: Once you have provided a Valid Key and Secret you will see appear a list of the buckets that you have access to and can select them with by clicking or with a regular expression.
+- **Buckets**: Once you have provided a Valid Key and Secret you will see appear a list of the buckets that you have access to and can select them by clicking or with a regular expression.

 _You can notice that we used a regex to select only the buckets starting with cells_